CSE142/sp21-CSE142L-final-starter/README2.md

 6. Update to `Makefile` to make regressions work properly.
 7. Fixed typo on P6 about which problems to look at.
 8. Added note about running `make cnn.exe` to build the executable to generate Moneta traces.
+9. Added note about setting thread count for `benchmark.csv`.
+See "Setting Thread Count" below.

 ## New Command `--run-by-proxy`